renzhuzhang/renzhu-zhang.github.io/_pages/publications.md

 {% endif %}

 {% include base_path %}
-### Climate Transition Risk in U.S. Loan Portfolios: Are All Banks The Same?
-(2020) ###
----<cite>Quyen Nguyen, Ivan Diaz-Rainey, Duminda Kuruppuarachchi, Matthew McCarten, Eric K.M.
-Tan </cite>

-We examine banks’ exposure to climate transition risk using loan-level data and a bottom-up methodology.
-We match machine learning predictions of corporate carbon footprints to syndicated loans between 2010-2018 and then aggregate these to loan portfolios of the twenty largest banks in the United States.
-Individual banks vary in their transition risk not only due to their exposure to the energy sectors but also due to borrowers’ carbon emission profiles from other sectors.
-Climate stress tests using IPCC 2019 report transition pathways reveal that the median incremental loss is minimal initially but grow towards the second half of the century.
-The expected loss is small relative to the loan size (0.5%) but doubles in size for the 1.5oC scenarios (1.4%-2.1%) compared to the 2oC target (0.6%-1.1%) with large tail-end risk (7.7%).
-Banks’ vulnerabilities are also driven by the ex-ante financial risk of their borrowers.

-**Recommended citation:** `Nguyen, Q., Diaz-Rainey, I. and Kuruppuarachchi, D. (2020), "Predicting Corporate Carbon Footprints for Climate Risk Analyses–A Machine Learning Approach".
-USAEE Working Paper No. 20-450.
-Available on SSRN.`

 ### Predicting Corporate Carbon Footprints for Climate Risk Analyses–A Machine Learning Approach (2020) ###
 ---<cite>Quyen Nguyen, Ivan Diaz-Rainey, & Duminda Kuruppuarachchi</cite>